klaasvanaarsen/angband/docs/hacking/compiling.rst

 Note that LTO (CMAKE_INTERPROCEDURAL_OPTIMIZATION / -fno-lto) should be OFF in particular for Release builds where it is switched on by default.

-Run the game from a command prompt (cmd) because Windows won't printf to an MSYS2 terminal.
+Run the tests or the game from winpty because Windows won't printf to an MSYS2 terminal.
 We also still need the path from the MSYS2 shell so that it can find the required DLLs (libclang_rt.asan_dynamic-x86_64.dll and libc++.dll), although we can also copy those.

+    winpty ninja alltests

     cd game
-    cmd /c angband
+    winpty ./angband.exe

 Test cases
 ~~~~~~~~~~